axa-group/Parsr/docs/api-guide.md

 ### Status: 500 - Internal Server Error

-This error means that something went terribly wrong on the backend, probably an error comming Parsr.
+This error means that something went terribly wrong on the backend, probably an error coming from Parsr.

 ## 3. Get the results